-Use of a common set of geographies will ensure that all statistical data is consistently geospatially enabled and that users can discover, access, integrate, analyse and visualise statistical information seamlessly for geographies of interest.
+This will ensure that all statistical data is consistently geospatially enabled and that users can discover, access, integrate, analyse and visualise statistical information seamlessly for geographies of interest.
 This will allow the following objectives to be met:

-- Data from disparate sources can be integrated using common geography. - Visualisation and analysis is simplified. - Metadata supports data integration and use. - Conversion of data between geographies is supported, through standard conversion mechanisms (e.g. correspondences9).
+- Data for disparate sources can be integrated using common geography. - Visualisation and analysis is simplified. - Metadata supports data integration and use.